Boyers History, Family Crest & Coats of Arms

-Important Dates for the Boyers family
+Early History of the Boyers family

 This web page shows only a small excerpt of our Boyers research.
 Another 166 words (12 lines of text) covering the years 1296, 1317, 1387, 1489, 1479, 1615, 1449, 1686, 1766, 1685, 1702, 1706, 1705, 1681, 1664, 1689, 1671 and 1718 are included under the topic Early Boyers History in all our PDF Extended History products and printed products wherever possible.

 Surnames that evolved in Scotland in the Middle Ages often appear under many spelling variations.
 These are due to the practice of spelling according to sound in the era before dictionaries had standardized the English language.
 Boyers has appeared as Bower, Bowre, Bowyr, Bowers, Bowyer, Beauer and many more.

 Early Notables of the Boyers family (pre 1700)